Perpendicular Bisectors and Circumcircle

 Correct! 🎉 +20 pointsNot quite right

 The circumcircle passes through all three vertices of the triangle.
-It is the circle whose center is the circumcentre.
+It is the circle whose centre is the circumcentre.

 You're building a triangular park and want to place a fountain equidistant from all three corners.
 Which geometric point should you find?